What Potential Worm Farmers Want to Know

 The Unco System is a controlled production process for people looking to make a business of producing night crawlers and pure earthworm castings.
 The beauty of the Unco Commercial worm farming system is the simplicity of it.
 You consistently get maximum growth of the more desirable cultured earthworm, maximum reproduction of eggs and a very large amount of the highest quality of pure earthworm castings that can be found anywhere.
 Our system can be done on a part time basis in a small amount of space without any expensive equipment needed or it can be operated as a large enterprise with automated harvesters, pulverizers, material handling equipment and automated bagging lines.

-If you would like to order this informative DVD tour/literature package, please visit our secure, Online Store and order today!
+If you would like to order this informative DVD tour/literature package, please visit our Online Store and start your own venture into worm farming today!

 Consulting service not available for sale in Kentucky and Oregon.